 3. Scenario Three: Employer’s Payroll Liability Adjusted Carefully in the Liability Check Transaction

-If the employee’s social security tax needs to be increased in next paycheck and if the paycheck occurs in the following payroll quarter then it will be adjusted in the next quarter.
+If the employee’s social security tax needs to be increased in the next paycheck and if the paycheck occurs in the following payroll quarter then it will be adjusted in the next quarter.
 Once the paycheck is cashed, the employee’s social security tax cannot be adjusted.

-A better payroll management will mean happy employees.
+Better payroll management will mean happy employees.
 And happy employees will mean improved productivity.

-With QuickBooks, maintaining payroll records and making additions and have become easier.
+With QuickBooks, maintaining payroll records and making additions have become easier.
 All the products of the company offer adjusting payroll liabilities feature to users to make sure you don’t miss out on anything while calculating the payable amount.

 Gone are the days of manual calculations with which concentrating on minute details has become inevitable.
 You cannot afford to miss out on any deduction while deciding on payrolls.